Eworm/big-kahuna/readme.md

 * Build a custom menu from all the content in your site
 * Add hierarchy using drag & drop
 * Change the titles of each link
-* Add custom links with optional custom classnames
+* Add & edit custom links
-* Add custom classnames to each link
+* Add & edit custom classnames to each link
+* Add & edit custom link titles to each link